-JumpStory, for example, sells photos, videos, icons, and vectors on their website.
-Their images are high-performing and are ideal for polished, authentic-looking projects.
+JumpStory, for example, sells photos, videos, icons, and vectors on its website.
+Their images are high-performing and ideal for polished, authentic-looking projects.

 And with over 25 million images and videos available, there’s pretty much something for any type of project.
 They also have an invaluable AI tool that removes the background of any image effortlessly.